pyscf/pyscf/doc/source/install.rst

 XianCI
 ------
 XianCI is a spin-adapted MRCI program.
-"Bingbing Sun" <bsuo@nwu.edu.cn>
+"Bingbing Suo" <bsuo@nwu.edu.cn>
 is the main developer of XianCI program.